pbayer8/aframe-glsl-component/README.md

 </a-scene>
 ```

 Then, write GLSL.
-This component give you access to two vec3 type variables you can modify: `finalPosition` in the vertex shader, and `finalColor` in the fragment shader.
-It also creates and updates two floats variables `time` (mS) and `seconds` that you can use.
+This component gives you access to two vec3 type variables you can modify:
+`finalPosition` in the vertex shader, and `finalColor` in the fragment shader.
+The component creates and updates two floats variables `time` (mS) and `seconds` that you can use,
+and a vec3 `objectNormal` that you can read and use when modifying the `finalPosition` variable.
+I've also included a small collection of noise and shaping functions.
 You can specify alternate script tags, otherwise it defaults to what is listed in the API section above:
 ```
 <script id="vertUniformsGLSL" type="x-shader/x-fragment">
     //add vertex shader uniforms, varyings and functions here: